Fahd bin Salman Al Saud

 Fahd bin Salman Al Saud (فهد بن سلمان آل سعود; 1955 – 25 July 2001) was a Saudi royal, businessman, and thoroughbred racer.
+He was a son of King Salman and one of the grandsons of Saudi's founder King Abdulaziz.

 Early life and education

 Prince Fahd was born in Riyadh in 1955.
 He was the eldest son of Prince Salman bin Abdulaziz (later king of Saudi Arabia).
 His mother was Sultana bint Turki Al Sudairi, who died in July 2011.
 She was the daughter of Prince Salman's uncle, Turki bin Ahmed Al Sudairi, who was formerly the governor of Asir Province.
 Fahd bin Salman was a full brother of Prince Ahmed, Prince Sultan, Prince Abdulaziz, Prince Faisal, and Princess Hassa.

 Fahd bin Salman received a bachelor's degree from King Saud University in Riyadh, followed by a second bachelor of arts degree in political science from the University of California, Berkeley.

 Career

 On his return to Saudi Arabia, Fahd bin Salman joined the ministry of interior as an advisor.
 Later he served as deputy governor of the Eastern province from February 1986 to February 1993.
-He claimed that he spent about $4 million, all of which came from his own pocket, on feasts and largesse for commoners in the Muslim holy month of Ramadan during his deputy governorship.
+He claimed that he spent about $4 million from his own pocket, on feasts and largesse for commoners in the Muslim holy month of Ramadan during his deputy governorship.

-From 1991 to his death in 2001, Fahd bin Salman involved in private business ventures.
+From 1991 to his death in 2001, Fahd bin Salman was involved in private business ventures.
 One of his companies was the Eirad Company, a space technology firm based in Riyadh.